 Before we do this, let’s talk about the WSL 1 version and WSL 2 version.
 Microsoft introduced the WSL 1st version, and it can run Linux distros natively alongside Windows 10.
 WSL 1 converts the Linus calls into Windows calls and executes them.
 On the other hand, WSL 2 is the successor of the WSL 1 version.
 The second-generation WSL an increase in performance and complete system compatibility.
 The WSL 2 version uses virtualisation to run the Linux kernel inside a lightweight virtual machine.
 This version has a better system performance than the previous version and supports call compatibility.

 For Windows 10: First of all, if you are using the WSL 1 version on windows 10 and want to upgrade to the latest version of WSL 2.
 First, we have to check whether WSL 2 version supports our system or not.

 Open your Windows 10 version and check it.
 To do so, run the command prompt and type “ver”.
-Alternatively, you can search on the Windows search bar ‘System Information’.
-If the build number is higher than “18917”, then WSL 2 will support your system.
+Alternatively, you can search for ‘System Information’ in the windows search bar.
+If the build number exceeds “18917”, then WSL 2 will support your system.

 For Windows 11: In the search bar, type Command Prompt and open it or right-click on the results and click on the Run as administrator option.
 Now, type wsl –list –verbose or wsl -l -v and Enter to check the WSL 2 or WSL 1.